gilesncwilliams/data-analytics-power-bi-report299/README.md

 #### Summary Donut Charts

-These charts display Total customers by County and produict category.
+These charts display Total customers by County and product category.
 Using the donut chart to display the share of countries and categories by customer:

  ![alt text](<README_images_and_gifs/Screenshot 2025-01-31 at 14.23.56.png>)

-The slices on the donut chart can be colour coded in Power BI's Report view Format Pane and in the Slice / Colurs section:
+The slices on the donut chart can be easily colour coded in Power BI's Report view Format Pane's Slices > Colours section:

 ![alt text](<README_images_and_gifs/Screenshot 2025-01-31 at 14.21.33.png>)

-With cross-filtering applied, the user can click on slices within the donut charts and the visuals across the page will update accordingly.
-For example if a user wanted to see the top customers by product category or average revenue for each category.
+With cross-filtering applied, the user can click on the slices within the donut charts and the other visuals across the page will update accordingly.
+For example, if a user wanted to see the top customers and average revenue for Toys and Games, they could click on the toys-and-games slice and the cards and customers table would update automatically.

 #### Customers Trending Line Chart

-Using a line chart to display the how the customer numbers has changed over time.
+Using a line chart to display the how the total number of customer has changed over time.

 ![alt text](<README_images_and_gifs/Screenshot 2025-01-31 at 14.22.32.png>)

-The chart can be drilled down into years, quarters and months to display more detailed as required.
+The chart can be drilled down into years, quarters and months to display more detailed data as required.

-I also added a trend line from the format pane:
+I also added a trend line from the visuals Format pane:

 ![alt text](<README_images_and_gifs/Screenshot 2025-01-31 at 14.22.03.png>)

-Using the 'Forecast' feature we can show, based on the existing data, the forecasted continuation of customer numbers.
-This is displayed at the right hand side of the line chart.
+Using the 'Forecast' feature we can show, based on the existing data, the forecasted continuation of total customer numbers.
+This is displayed at the right hand side of the line chart in the shaded area.

-The forecast displays a 95% confidence interval with shaded area around the forecast line and can be adjusted in the format pane:
+The forecast displays a 95% confidence interval, with the shaded area around the forecast line.
+This can adjusted in the Format > Forecast pane.

 ![alt text](<README_images_and_gifs/Screenshot 2025-01-31 at 14.22.13.png>)

 #### Top Customer Data

-Using the Table visual we can create a table of the top 20 of customers, displaying their full name, revenue and number of orders.
+Using the Table visual, I created a table of the top 20 of customers, displaying their full name, revenue and number of orders.

 ![alt text](<README_images_and_gifs/Screenshot 2025-01-31 at 14.24.03.png>)

-The full list of customers was filted using the Top N filter in the Filter pane to narrow down the rows.
+The full list of customers was filted using the Top N filter in the page's Filter pane to narrow down the rows to the top 20.

- I then added data bars to the revenue column using the Cell elements from the format pane using the below options:
+I then added data bars to the revenue column using the Cell elements from the format pane with the below options:

 ![alt text](<README_images_and_gifs/Screenshot 2025-01-31 at 14.24.46.png>)

 Users can click on each of the column headers to sort the table by ascending and desending values.

-I also created cards for the yop customer's name, reveue and number of orders on the right hand side of the page.
+I also created cards for the top customer's name, reveue and number of orders on the right hand side of the page.
+Nice work Conor Williams! (no relation.)

 #### Date slider

-Finally I added a date slider to allow users to filter the page by year.
-This will affect the visuals on this page of the report, so for example the Top Customer cards and product category donut charts will update according to the range of years selected with the slider.
+To finish off I added a date slider to allow users to filter the page by year.
+This will affect all the visuals on this page of the report.
+For example, the Top Customer cards and product category donut charts will update according to the range of years selected with the slider.

 ![Static Badge](https://img.shields.io/badge/Executive%20Summary%20Page-red)

 The next task was to create a dashboard style report page for a high level summary of key metrics to give an overview of the company's performance.

-The page can also be filtered by date to allow for drilling down into the data for different time periods as required.

 ![alt text](<README_images_and_gifs/Screenshot 2025-02-03 at 12.11.33.png>)